We’re proud to stand with the LGBTQ+ community and recognise Pride as a powerful symbol of visibility, resilience, and unity.

 Street food and dining

-- Terrace Goods – Laid-back street food hall with good accessibility (has gender-neutral options.)
+- Terrace Goods – Laid-back street food hall with good accessibility (gender-neutral facilities.)

 - Church: Temple of Fun - Vegan bar and restaurant in Kelham Island, known for its Pride-themed events and inclusive décor.